 When and what time are the courses offered?

-Participants will attend the second term of USC’s summer session which begins during the third week of June through the first week of August.
-Students will enroll in two intensive courses concentrating on college writing and the other in learning strategies.
+Participants will attend the second term of USC’s summer session which begins during the second week of June through the last week of July.
+Students will enroll in one intensive course concentrating on college writing.
 Classes are Monday through Friday from 9:30 am to 5 pm (includes several breaks).

 Where will I live during Summer Bridge?